Wesley Autrey: Bronze medallion ceremony

 On January 4, 2007, New York City Mayor Michael Bloomberg presented Autrey with the Bronze Medallion, New York City's highest award for exceptional citizenship and outstanding achievement, saying:

 New MTA executive director Elliott "Lee" Sander thanked him as well, saying:

-Sander gave Autrey a year of free subway rides - 12 unlimited monthly MetroCards plus various items of MTA merchandise for Autrey's young daughters.
-Also at the ceremony, Walt Disney World ambassador Lowell Doringo thanked Autrey and gave him and his family a week-long all-expenses paid trip to Disney World, as well as tickets to see The Lion King on Broadway.
-He also handed out Mickey Mouse ears and Mickey and Minnie plush toys to his daughters.
+Sander presented Autrey with a year of free subway rides (in the form of 12 unlimited monthly MetroCards), plus various items of MTA merchandise for Autrey's young daughters.
+Also at the ceremony, Walt Disney World ambassador Lowell Doringo thanked Autrey and gave him and his family a week-long all-expenses-paid trip to Disney World, as well as tickets to see The Lion King on Broadway, and gave Mickey Mouse ears and Mickey and Minnie plush toys to his daughters.

 State of the Union and CNN ceremony

 On January 23, 2007, Autrey and his daughters were guests of President George W. Bush, seated in the balcony along with Dikembe Mutombo and others, at Bush's 2007 State of the Union Address to the United States Congress.
 Bush said of Autrey:

 After Bush's remarks Autrey received a long standing ovation.
 Autrey proceeded to gesture outward to the crowd in thanks, shook the hands of First Lady Laura Bush, Second Lady Lynne Cheney, and embraced fellow honored guest Sgt.
 Tommy Rieman in a bear hug.

 Rep. Joseph Crowley of Queens gave Bush credit for inviting Autrey and his daughters.
 Crowley commented on Bush's invitation to Autrey:

 In December 2007, in a ceremony hosted by CNN to honor heroes who have made a difference in the world, Autrey received the "Everyday Hero" award.